SVDinsTN: A Tensor Network Paradigm for Efficient Structure Search from Regularized Modeling Perspective: Numerical Experiments

-\subsection{Experiments for validating Claim B}
+\subsection{Experiments for Validating Claim B}

-In this subsection, we conduct experiments to validate Claim B. We consider real-world data and use different methods to represent it in this experiment.
+We conduct experiments to validate Claim B. We consider both real-world data and synthetic data, and use different methods to represent it in this experiment.

-\textbf{Experiment setting.} We test three light field data\footnote{The data is available at \url{http://lightfield.stanford.edu/lfs.html}.}, named \textit{Bunny}, \textit{Knights}, and \textit{Truck}, all of which are fifth-order tensors of size $40\times 60\times 3\times 9\times 9$ (spatial height$\times$spatial width$\times$color channel$\times$vertical grid$\times$horizontal grid).
-We employ four representative methods as the compared baselines, including two methods with pre-defined topology: TR-ALS~\cite{zhao2016tensor} and FCTN-ALS~\cite{zhengFCTN}, and two TN-SS methods: TN-Greedy~\cite{hashemizadeh2022adaptive} and TN-Genetic~\cite{LiTopologySearch}.
-We represent the test light field data by different methods and calculate the corresponding \textit{compression ratio (CR)} to achieve a certain \textit{reconstruction error (RE)}.
+\textbf{Experiment setting.} We test three light field data\footnote{\url{http://lightfield.stanford.edu/lfs.html}}, named \textit{Bunny}, \textit{Knights}, and \textit{Truck}, which are fifth-order tensors of size $40\times 60\times 3\times 9\times 9$ (spatial height $\!\times\!$ spatial width $\!\times\!$ color channel $\!\times\!$ vertical grid $\!\times\!$ horizontal grid).
+We employ six representative methods as the compared baselines, including two methods with pre-defined topology: TRALS~\cite{zhao2016tensor} and FCTNALS~\cite{zhengFCTN}, and four TN-SS methods: TNGreedy~\cite{hashemizadeh2022adaptive}, TNGA~\cite{LiTopologySearch}, TNLS~\cite{LiPermutationSearch}, and TNALE~\cite{li2023alternating}.
+We represent the test light field data by different methods and calculate the corresponding \textit{compression ratio (CR)} to achieve a certain \textit{reconstruction error (RE) bound}.
 The \textit{CR} is defined as $F_{\mathcal{G}}/F_{\mathcal{X}}\times100\%$, where $F_{\mathcal{G}}$ is the number of elements of TN cores used to represent a tensor and $F_{\mathcal{X}}$ is the number of total elements of the original tensor.
-The \textit{RE} is defined as $\|\mathcal{X}-\hat{\mathcal{X}}\|_F/\|\mathcal{X}\|_F$, where $\mathcal{X}$ is the original data and $\hat{\mathcal{X}}$ is the reconstructed data.
+The \textit{RE} is defined as $\|\mathcal{X}-\tilde{\mathcal{X}}\|_F/\|\mathcal{X}\|_F$, where $\mathcal{X}$ is the original data and $\tilde{\mathcal{X}}$ is the reconstructed data.
 In all tests, we select the parameter $\gamma$ from the interval $[10^{-7},10^{-3}]$.